SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 **Handling of mixed frequency**

-Given that the model operates at the highest frequencies of all economic indicators, it is necessary to establish the link to handle and incorporate indicators published at lower frequencies.
+Given that the model operates at the highest frequencies of all economic indicators, it is necessary to establish a link to handle and incorporate indicators published at lower frequencies.
 To illustrate this, let's consider the integration of GDP into a monthly model.

 Suppose $$GDP_t$$ represents the unobservable monthly GDP amount.
 To integrate the observable QOQ GDP growth ($$x_t^{Q} = log(\dfrac{GDP_{t-2} + GDP_{t-1} + GDP_t}{GDP_{t-5} + GDP_{t-4} + GDP_{t-3}})$$), we need to align it to the unobserved MOM GDP growth ($$x_t^{M} = log(\dfrac{GDP_t}{GDP_{t-1}})$$) to ensure a meaninful comparison with other monthly indicators and then incorporate the quarterly series through the established link.